USOPC Brand Guidelines

 • All athletes can appear in non-branded clothing as well.

 • Models cannot be used to represent Team USA athletes – those featured must be actual Hopefuls, unless approved by the USOPC.
-Again, USOPC is happy to help identify and secure athletes.
+Again, USOPC is pleased to assist in identifying and securing athletes.

-• Stock imagery of athletes can be used as long as it is not falsely representing the athlete as an Olympian, Paralympian or Hopeful.
+• Stock imagery of athletes can be used as long as it does not falsely represent the athlete as an Olympian, Paralympian, or Hopeful.

 References to athletes should remain factual in nature.
 UF Health is responsible for ensuring the athlete is referenced appropriately in all communications.